To Shake the Sleeping Self 3/7/2021

 It was fortunate the episode ended with a dive into clear water, because after Ranganathan's tone-deaf excursion through the Cité Soleil slum, my soul needed a cleansing.

 Back in Port-au-Prince, our host had hired a special guide, Ivan, for the tour.
 After meandering through a deteriorating concrete labyrinth, the crew visited Ivan's mother, who flatly said she disliked her home and had so for decades.
 We understood why.
-She lived in a sad, awful place surrounded by sad, awful places.
+She lived in a sad, abysmal place surrounded by sad, abysmal places.

-[He turns] leisure porn inside out by exploring a simple question: is it worth visiting countries with terrible reputations?
+[He turns] leisure porn inside out by exploring a simple question: is it worth visiting countries with appaling reputations?

 Filthy trash rivers snaked through the slum.
 Children ran naked.
 The paths and streets were made of mud and covered in garbage.
 The available water was opaque with chemicals.
 Inhabitants scowled at the camera.
 Our host called it "the worst poverty I've ever seen."